Rent as a Share of Household Income

-1/ Today we take a look at how much of household income is being spent on rent across major US cities.
-The data shows a wide range of housing pressure, with some cities approaching or exceeding levels that are considered financially stressful for most households.
+Rent takes up a significant portion of household income across major US cities, and the data shows a wide range of housing pressure.
+In some locations, rent levels are approaching or exceeding what is considered financially stressful for most households.

-5/ However, remote work also brings new dynamics.
-As more people relocate to lower cost areas, demand in those markets increases, which can push rents higher over time.
-The chart reflects a snapshot of current conditions, but the long term impact of remote work will depend on how housing supply, wages, and migration patterns evolve.
+The data reflects current conditions, but long term outcomes will depend on housing supply, wage trends, and migration patterns.
 What remains clear is that location flexibility is becoming an important factor in managing housing affordability.

 Dataset